HKpowerStudio

 3. Your list can be digital or on paper.

 4. No detail is too small.
-For example, if you are temporarily storing things, note where the key or combination code is.
+For example, if you are temporarily storing items, note the location of the key or combination code.

 5. Note where your very important papers are.
 Keep track of these during your move, especially if you have any temporary housing between locations.
 This is often the case for remodels, new construction, or long-distance moves.